jbradstr/FieldTripCalculations/README.md

 # FieldTripCalculations
 This macro takes raw data from a system and manipulates it so that a finance employee is quickly able to input how much certain bus drivers for certain trips need to be paid.
+The employee needed to have certain columns and rows highlighted based on whether a trip was for a sports event.
+I made a pushable button and tied a macro to it that she could click and have it highlight for her.
+She also needed to be able to send the data to a transportation administrator who would then fill in what drivers were used for certain trips in a blank column.
+After receiving this data she needed those rows to be highlighted for those drivers.
+I wrote another macro that would highlight those rows based on when data was input into it.

 ```vbscript
 Public Sub main()